 While an antenna isn’t necessary to cut the cord, it makes a great supplement to on-demand streaming services, and can fill the gaps in live TV streaming services that don’t include full local channel coverage.
-You can even connect an over-the-air DVR such as TiVo or Nuvyyo’s Tablo and record prime-time shows.
+You can even connect an over-the-air DVR, such as a TiVo device or Nuvyyo’s Tablo, and record prime-time shows.

 Here’s how to get started:

 - Use TVFool’s address lookup tool to locate broadcast channels in your area.
 Channels highlighted in green will likely be viewable with an indoor antenna.
 An attic antenna is probably necessary for channels highlighted in yellow, and a roof-mounted antenna will be the required for channels highlighted in red.